I recently stumbled upon a revelation concerning anarchists and the personal principles that they espouse.

-But back to Autarchy: when I recently recognized the correlation between the personal development of individuals toward (or away from) self-mastery and the shifting of society toward (or away from) freedom, I was hooked on the concept, and started trying to develop the body of thought in a coherent way to share with others.
-So far, I feel I’ve mostly failed in that regard (but it’s still in the early stages of development; for more on the concept, check out my Toward Autarchy Facebook page, and the Toward Autarchy category on my blog).
+But back to Autarchy: when I recently recognized the correlation between the personal development of individuals toward (or away from) self-mastery and the shifting of society toward (or away from) freedom, I was hooked on the concept, and began working to develop the body of thought in a coherent way to share with others.
+It’s still in the early stages of development, but for more on the concept, check out my Toward Autarchy Facebook page, and the Toward Autarchy category on my blog).

 Anyway, after being taken aback by the negative responses I got on Facebook when asking people for the top 6 or 8 character traits of anarchists, the sudden realization that the self-mastery element is not universal among libertarians/anarchists, but rather anarchism is more universal among those striving for self-mastery, was quite a revelation, at least for me.

 Which indicates that those anarchists who are, in fact, pursuing self-mastery, are in actuality autarchists, not merely anarchists—and those who aren’t…well, aren’t.